Close Alert Banner

 North York General Hospital (NYGH) - Late Loss Support Group

 An open virtual support group that gives individuals an opportunity to share experiences and connect with other parents who have experienced a recent (within the past year) late pregnancy loss or neonatal death.
 Late pregnancy loss is defined as 20+ weeks and includes a still birth or loss due to incompatibility with life.
-Eligibility criteria: individuals who have experienced a recent (within the past year) late pregnancy loss or neonatal death.
 Clients do not need to be an NYGH patient to attend the group.
-Self-referrals as well as referrals from a health care provider or clinician are accepted.
+The group accepts self-referrals as well as referrals from a healthcare provider or clinician.

 Sunnybrook Health Sciences Centre - Women's Mood & Anxiety Clinic: Reproductive Transitions